Ricardokevins/Ricardokevins.github.io/_pages/about.md

 News
 ==========
+\[2024-03-14\] 🔥 Our paper "Exploring the Factual Consistency in Dialogue Comprehension of Large Language Models" has been accepted by NAACL 2024.

+\[2024-01-13\] 🔥 Our paper "MAPO: Advancing Multilingual Reasoning through Multilingual Alignment-as-Preference Optimization" has been published on arXiv.

 \[2024-01-13\] 🔥 Our paper "Question Translation Training for Better Multilingual Reasoning" has been published on arXiv.

-\[2024-01-13\] 🔥 Our paper "MAPO: Advancing Multilingual Reasoning through Multilingual Alignment-as-Preference Optimization" has been published on arXiv.

-\[2023-12-10\] Our paper "Improved Pseudo Data for Machine Translation Quality Estimation with Constrained Beam Search" has been accepted by EMNLP-23
+\[2023-12-10\] Our paper "Improved Pseudo Data for Machine Translation Quality Estimation with Constrained Beam Search" has been accepted by EMNLP 2023

-\[2023-11-16\] Our paper "Exploring the Dialogue Comprehension Ability of Large Language Models" has been published on arXiv.

 \[2023-11-01\] I have been awarded the 2022-2023 National Scholarship in China

-\[2023-04-20\] Github Stars reach 500

 \[2023-04-18\] I am working as an intern in the [4paradigm](https://www.4paradigm.com/index.html), engaged in training LLM.